By Treven Pyles

 It is worthy of note that there are numerous other military bases where PFAS are present.
 Therefore, regardless of the military base you were stationed at, if you know, AFFF had been used there and experience symptoms that point to neurotoxicity, we strongly encourage you to have your health assessed by multiple medical professionals.

 It is important to know that you cannot recover financial compensation for neurotoxicity, as this diagnosis does not have a definitive causal relation with exposure to PFAS.
-However, if you have any other diagnosis that makes you eligible for filing a toxic exposure claim, we will gladly help you.
-We will only need evidence of your stay at the contaminated military base and proof of diagnosis from you.
-If you decide to work with our skilled legal team, you will receive the maximum compensation available for your diagnosis.
+However, if you have any other diagnosis that makes you eligible for filing a toxic exposure claim, we may be able to help you.
+We will only need your military records, which you must retrieve if you are a veteran or evidence of your stay at the contaminated military base, and your medical records.
+If you decide to work with our skilled legal team, you may receive the compensation available for your diagnosis.